Skip to content

 Strength is not constant across the year.
 Joe Friel's framework in The Cyclist's Training Bible — which still holds up — separates the year into anatomical adaptation, maximum strength, and maintenance phases.
 Triathletes need the same structure.

-Race week: last heavy session 10–14 days out for an Ironman, 7–10 days out for a 70.3.
+Race week: last loaded session 10–14 days out for an Ironman, 7–10 days out for a 70.3.
 One optional light session with loads reduced to 50–60% of working weight, five days out, to keep the nervous system primed without adding fatigue.

 What not to do in the gym as a triathlete